DEATH VALLEY

 I obtain all necessary permits from the National Park Service to operate photography workshops in Death Valley.
 Additionally, I carry the required liability insurance to ensure a safe and professional experience for all participants.

-Hi, I’m Andrew Hertel, your guide for this Death Valley photography workshop.
+Hi, I’m Andrew Hertel, one of your guides for this Death Valley photography workshop.
 I’ve been exploring Death Valley for years, captivated by its ever-changing light, expansive dunes, and rugged beauty.
 Having lived in Southern California for over two decades, I’ve had countless opportunities to immerse myself in the park’s diverse landscapes.

 I am Wilderness First Aid certified, ensuring that your safety is always a top priority during our time together.
 As a proud member of Nature First, I practice and teach Leave No Trace principles to promote responsible outdoor ethics and minimize our impact on these fragile environments.